Analysis - Beijing risks public backlash if rescues Europe

 China has given the idea a cautious response, saying it wants details first, but Europe will surely deliver the message again to Chinese President Hu Jintao at the summit, which ends on Friday.

-But a large swathe of China's 1.3 billion people is poor and many believe there are far better ways to spend excess cash in the $3.2 trillion (1.99 trillion pound) pile of foreign exchange reserves the country has amassed in its rise to manufacturing might.
+But a large swathe of China's 1.3 billion people is poor and many believe there are far better ways to spend excess cash in the $3.2 trillion (2 trillion pounds) pile of foreign exchange reserves the country has amassed in its rise to manufacturing might.

 High on their priority list: handouts to help lower soaring prices of basic goods, subsidies to cut the crippling cost of home ownership, more investment to support job creation and easier access to bank credit for consumers and companies alike.